eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 attestations that the User wants to include in their Wallet Unit.
 - The **Remote Signing Interface (RSI)** facilitates communication between the Wallet Unit and a Qualified Electronic Signature or Seal Remote Creation (QESRC) Provider.
 This interface is used by the Wallet Unit to generate a qualified electronic signature or seal.

-*Note: that the "Attribute Deletion Request to Relying Party Interface" and the "Reporting Relying Party to DPA Interface", which are mentioned in the Regulation, are not depicted as interfaces in Figure 2.
-Functionality enabling a User to request a Relying Party to delete personal data (i.e., User attributes) obtained from the User's Wallet Unit is seen as a features of the Wallet Solution  The same applies to functionalities enabling the User to report a Relying Party to a Data Protection Authority.
+*Note that the "Attribute Deletion Request to Relying Party Interface" and the "Reporting Relying Party to DPA Interface", which are mentioned in the Regulation, are not depicted as interfaces in Figure 2.
+Functionality enabling a User to request a Relying Party to delete personal data (i.e., User attributes) obtained from the User's Wallet Unit is seen as a feature of the Wallet Solution.
+The same applies to functionalities enabling the User to report a Relying Party to a Data Protection Authority.

 ### 4.4 Data presentation flows